A User-Friendly Python Interface for the Numerical Relativity Code AMSS-NCKU: Appendix

-The following is an example of python script file AMSS\underline{~}NCKU\underline{~}Input.py that can be used to start a full AMSS-NCKU simulation for a binary black hole systems (take the GW150914 as an example).
+The following part gives an example of the Python script file \texttt{AMSS\underline{~}NCKU\underline{~}Input.py}, which can be used to start an AMSS-NCKU simulation for a binary black hole system (taking the GW150914 as an example).